amenzwa/amenzwa.github.io/computing/ProgrammingParadigms.md

 To be an efficient programmer, one must master the art of software design and the science of computing (CS).
 To be an effective thinker, he must learn multiple programming languages from different programming paradigms.
 In the article *[Programming Languages](ProgrammingLanguages.md)*, I described the different programming paradigms and enumerated a representative list of languages to learn within each paradigm.
 That article gave a broad overview of programming languages that are currently popular in the IT industry.
 In this article, I show a way to go beyond merely knowing a few programming languages to mastering various programming paradigms.
 My goal is to provide programmers with the rudiments of programming paradigms so as to enable them to learn any new programming language.

 Note that this article is about exploring, learning, and mastering various programming paradigms.
 It is a study guide, a roadmap as it were, to learning various programming paradigms, not a tutorial on particular programming languages.
 Being that this is a high-level, conceptual presentation of programming paradigms, code examples are used sparingly, only where a specific syntax promotes presentation clarity.
-The reader is expected to study the sources materials mentioned to learn the details of the languages and the paradigms.
-To put it another way, this guide is written for advanced programmers who wish to expand their theoretical knowledge and programming skills in order to bolster their software development careers, not for novices who are merely seeking to learn a language to secure a programming job.
+The reader is expected to study the cited source materials for details of the languages and the paradigms.
+To put it another way, this guide is written for advanced programmers who wish to expand their theoretical, paradigmatic knowledge and practical, programming skills, in order to bolster their software development careers; it is not written for novices who are merely seeking to learn a language in order to secure a programming job.

 The secondary audience is CS students who are interested in programming language design.
 All CS undergraduates are introduced to multiple programming paradigms.
-This article provides tips to these students on how to master various programming paradigms.
+This article provides self-study tips to these students on how to go beyond the introductions and master the programming paradigms.

 There are many programming languages in popular use, and there are equally many ways to learn these languages.
 But knowing a language does not make one an expert in the paradigm.
 Indeed, there is but one way to master a programming paradigm: by repeatedly using the design idioms of the paradigm and by writing many programmes in a canonical language of that paradigm.

-A novice programmer, say a first-year CS student, typically learns his first programming language this way:
+A novice programmer learns his first programming language this way:

-- Study the language manual written by the language designer, focusing on the syntax.
+- Study the language manual written by the language designer, focusing on the syntax
-- Implement small programmes suggested by the end-of-chapter exercises.
+- Implement small programmes in the end-of-chapter exercises that were assigned by the professor

 The goal of a novice, at this early stage, is to learn how to use the language, especially the syntactic elements of the language.
 This practical knowhow, alone, will not make him a good programmer, however.
-To become a well-rounded programmer, the novice must additionally study CS theory: discrete mathematics, algorithms, complexity theory, and so on.
+To become a well-rounded programmer, the novice must additionally study CS theory: discrete mathematics, algorithms, complexity theory, computer architecture, and so on.
 Those interested in CS education may read my article, *[Computer Science Curriculum](CSCurriculum.md)*.

-An experienced programmer, especially one who has already learned a handful of different languages, picks up a new programming language in a very different way:
+An experienced programmer picks up a new programming language in a very different way:

-- Study the language manual written by the language designer, focusing on the semantics.
+- Study the language manual written by the language designer, focusing on the semantics
-- Implement small projects, either from the exercises or from his repertoire of favourite problems.
+- Implement small projects, either from the exercises or from his repertoire of favourite problems
-- Apply the language in a commercial setting, thereby deepening his knowledge of the language.
+- Apply the language in a commercial setting, thereby deepening his understanding

 When a conscientious programmer studies a new programming language, he not only learns the static, syntactic structures of programming languages, but also absorbs the dynamic, semantic behaviours of various programming paradigms to which these languages belong.
 And he takes in a bit of historical background of both the paradigm and the language.
 He reads the texts (yes, plural) that have been written about that language, preferably by the one who designed the language or by those who are active in that community.
 He does the end-of-chapter exercises in the texts.
 His reading list includes definitive textbooks, academic papers, and official online documentation.
-For a more effective learning, he additionally employs the paradigm's prescribed design techniques and the language's preferred implementation techniques to solve a few pet problems that are substantive but not too complicated—for instance, graph algorithms, neural network algorithms, computer graphics algorithms, or comparable ones.
+For a more effective learning, he additionally employs the paradigm's prescribed design concepts and the language's preferred implementation idioms to solve a few pet problems that are substantive but not too complicated, for instance, graph algorithms, neural network algorithms, computer graphics algorithms, or comparable ones.
 This is the most effective, proven way, regardless of whether one is learning the language in a formal, classroom setting or in an informal, bedroom setting.

 An expert programmer masters a programming paradigm as follows:

-- Study the underlying theories of the paradigm, and identify the concepts that distinguish the paradigm.
+- Study the underlying theories of the paradigm, and identify the concepts that distinguish the paradigm
-- Study a canonical language of the paradigm, focusing on the language's support for the key concepts.
+- Study a canonical language of the paradigm, focusing on the language's support for the key concepts
-- Implement small projects to master the implementation practices of the language.
+- Implement small projects to master the implementation practices of the language
-- Implement a large project to master the design theories of the paradigm.
+- Implement a large project to master the design theories under the paradigm

 One learns a programming language for these reasons: because it is commercially *successful* in the industry; because it is intellectually *influential* in academia among programming language designers; or because it is *both* influential and successful.
-Below, I suggest a way to master four languages in four different paradigms.
-Absorbing these languages and their respective paradigms will equip one with the fundamentals necessary to pick up new languages that are, or may become, popular.
+Below, I suggest a way to master four languages in four paradigms.
+These four paradigms are the ones used extensively in the IT industry.
+And these languages are canonical languages in their respective paradigms, all have been successful, and all continue to be influential.
+Absorbing these languages and their respective paradigms will equip one with the fundamentals necessary to pick up any language—either existing or yet to be invented—in those paradigms.

+Before we proceed, I would like to reemphasise the following oft-overlooked, but important, points.
+Knowing how to use a language is not the same as understanding how to use it well.
+To use a language properly in an application environment (scientific, engineering, business, etc.), one must have done these in advance:

+- Learn the language's idioms
+- Master the paradigm's concepts
+- Grasp the environment's drivers

 # PARADIGMS

 There are two predominant programming paradigms: the *imperative* paradigm, which reflects the way the computing hardware performs its work, and the *declarative* paradigm, which reflects the way the computer scientist thinks about his work.
-In other words, an imperative programme's meaning can only be understood by executing the code in the reader's mind, whereas a declarative programme's code directly expresses its mathematical meaning.
+To look at it another way, whereas an imperative programme's meaning can only be understood by executing the code in the reader's mind, a declarative programme's meaning is patent in the code.

 ***imperative paradigm***—Within the imperative paradigm, there are three divisions: machine programming (MP) languages, procedural programming (PP) languages, and object-oriented (OO) languages.